 Canada-Mercosur Free Trade Agreement

-A comprehensive FTA with a large, emerging market such as Mercosur would provide improved market access for Canadian world-class goods and services, creating more opportunities for exporters to tap a rapidly-growing markets.
+A comprehensive FTA with a large, emerging market such as Mercosur would provide improved market access for Canadian goods and services, creating more opportunities for exporters to tap rapidly-growing markets.
 The negotiations also provide an opportunity for Canada to promote an inclusive approach to trade, and reinforce the importance of a rules-based trading system at a time of growing protectionism.

 Services and information

-Trade opportunities in emerging markets.
+Trade opportunities in the emerging markets of Mercosur.

 Information about exploratory discussions, consultations and more.